In the context of semiconservative DNA replication, what does it ... | Study Prep in Pearson+

 1

-Understand the concept of semiconservative DNA replication: it refers to the mechanism by which DNA is copied during cell division.
+Understand the concept of DNA replication: DNA replication is the process by which a cell copies its DNA before cell division, ensuring each daughter cell receives a complete set of genetic information.

-Recall that DNA is double-stranded, with each strand serving as a template for the synthesis of a new complementary strand.
+Recall the three models proposed for DNA replication: conservative, semiconservative, and dispersive.
+Each model predicts a different pattern of how parental and new DNA strands are distributed in daughter molecules.

-Contrast this with other hypothetical models: conservative replication (one molecule with both original strands, one with both new strands) and dispersive replication (strands are mixtures of old and new segments).
+Contrast semiconservative replication with other models: The conservative model suggests the parental double helix remains intact and an entirely new double helix is synthesized separately, while the dispersive model suggests each strand is a patchwork of old and new DNA segments.

-Conclude that the defining feature of semiconservative replication is that each daughter DNA molecule conserves one parental strand paired with one new strand.
+Conclude that semiconservative replication means each daughter DNA molecule retains one parental strand paired with one new strand, preserving half of the original DNA in each molecule.

 Watch next